opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 You can also use any drawing belonging to the animation level as a color model to be used on the fly, but in this case it will neither be associated to the level, nor to the palette saved in the studio palette.

-When the image is displayed in the color model viewer, you can use it not only as visual reference, but also for picking styles with no need to use the palette or the Style Picker tool ( |Toonz71_221| ).
+When the image is displayed in the color model viewer, you can use it not only as visual reference, but also for picking styles with no need to use the palette or the Style Picker tool (|style_picker|).
 The color model can also be panned and zoomed in or out by using standard shortcuts.